F0XA1T/F0XA1T/README.md

-## I'm currently an undergraduate CS student at Bilkent University
+## I'm currently a CS freshman at Bilkent University